sftrader/dplus-api-sandbox/README.md

 All security-related code used for JWT signing is included in the JDK.

-Functionality:
+#Functionality
 - An interactive shell which can perform specific tasks illustrating parts of the Disney activation and entitlement capabilities.
 - A web endpoint for displaying a JSON Web Key Set (JWKS) and for forcibly rotating keys.
+The JWKS endpoint is published at http://localhost:8484/jwks, and an endpoint for forcibly rotating keys is published at http://localhost:8484/jwks/rotate.
+Note that the port value of 8484 is configurable (see Running below) and that the protocol is http, not https, for this demo.

 Code of particular interest includes:
 - Code in com.disney.aesandbox.commandline.tasks, which represent the individual tasks available in the shell.